kbreidbach/DreamMachineTesting/README.md

 The measurements are saved to **Recordings**.
 Those obtained by the SOMNO HD eco are in .edf format and all recordings resulting from the DreamMachine are .csv files.

 All .fig files can only be accessed in Matlab (version R2022a is recommended).
+To execute the Matlab scripts the Fieldtrip Toolbox need to be installed (version released on January 25, 2023)